Posterior asymptotics in Wasserstein metrics on the real line: Examples

+If the prior and $P_0$ satisfy conditions in Theorem \ref{thm:dpm-specific}, the posterior distribution is consistent with the rate $n^{-2/5}$ with respect to $W_p^p$ for $p < 2$, up to a logarithmic factor.
+Once $P_0$ possesses a smoother density, it is possible to prove the consistency of higher order moments, see Lemma \ref{lem:dpm} for more details.

-If we impose a prior $\sigma^2$, it can be deduced from the proof that the assertion of Theorem \ref{thm:dpm} is still valid provided that $\sigma^2$ is bounded a posteriori, that is, $\Pi ( \sigma^2 > K \mid X_1, \ldots, X_n) \rightarrow 0$ for some constant $K > 0$.
-This is mostly true because $\sigma^2$ is expected to be small enough to approximate the true density.
-If $P_0$ itself is a location mixture of a normal, the posterior distribution of $\sigma^2$ may not concentrate around zero, but in this case, the posterior probability that $\sigma^2 > \sigma^2_0 + \epsilon$ vanishes, where $\sigma_0^2$ is the true parameter.
+If we impose a prior on $\sigma^2$, it can be deduced from the proof that the assertion of Lemma \ref{lem:dpm} is still valid provided that $\sigma^2$ is bounded a posteriori, that is, $\Pi ( \sigma^2 > K \mid X_1, \ldots, X_n) \rightarrow 0$ for some constant $K > 0$.
+Under mild assumptions, the posterior distribution of $\sigma^2$ will be concentrated around 0 unless $P_0$ itself is a location mixture of normal distributions.
+If $P_0$ is a location mixture of normal distributions, the posterior probability that $\sigma^2 > \sigma^2_0 + \epsilon$ vanishes, where $\sigma_0^2$ is the true parameter.